Understanding DMR – 1

 From their wiki:

-BrandMeister is an operating software for master servers participating in a worldwide infrastructure network of amateur radio digital voice systems.… BrandMeister allows you to connect to MOTOROLA DMR-MARC and Hytera DMRplus networks, this means you can operate with other DMR amateur radio operators on both infrastructures the same time.
+BrandMeister is an operating software for master servers participating in a worldwide infrastructure network of amateur radio digital voice systems.… BrandMeister allows you to connect to MOTOROLA DMR-MARC and Hytera DMRplus networks, this means you can operate with other DMR amateur radio operators on both infrastructures at the same time.

 BrandMeister has a really nice, robust User Dashboard that includes activity meters, a real-time Last Heard page, and a fun feature called the Hose Line, which enables you to listen in on transmissions around the world, including drilling down to specific talkgroups.